-You know the expression: not all that glitters is necessarily gold.
-Is it possibly the same situation with the extravagant Calatrava-designed ‘Palau de Las Artes‘ in Valencia, Spain?
-At least if you choose to listen to the officials from the local city government in Valencia you might want to ask yourself if that actually could be the case.
+You know the expression: not all that glitters is necessarily gold?
+Is it possibly the same situation with the extravagant Calatrava-designed ‘Palau de Las Artes‘ in Valencia, Spain.
+At least if you choose to listen to the local city government in Valencia, you might want to ask yourself if that actually could be the case.

-The ‘Palau de las Artes’ opera house – one of seven futuristic buildings within the complex of ‘City of Arts and Sciences‘ (Ciudad de las Artes y las Ciencias), constructed on reclaimed land in Valencia’s former port – first began showing signs of aging a year ago.
+The ‘Palau de las Artes’ opera house is one of seven futuristic buildings within the complex of ‘City of Arts and Sciences‘ (Ciudad de las Artes y las Ciencias).
+The complex wasconstructed on reclaimed land in Valencia’s former port and first began showing signs of aging a year ago.
 The opera house – popularly dubbed as the “White Elephant” – was inaugurated on October 9, 2005 as the final crown on the jewel.

 Last week during high winds chunks of the mosaic façade of the opera house fell off, forcing the authorities to cancel scheduled Christmas performances and also to close the building to the public until further notice.
 Only eight years after its inauguration it could be argued that it’s not the most encouraging sign around for the longevity of the building, especially given the hefty price-tag attached to it.